 All issues of the Militaire Spectator strategic studies journal from 1832 to 2007.• Staten-Generaal Digitaal

-Parliamentary documents from 1814 to 1995, including the proceedings of the Lower and Upper Houses of the
+Parliamentary documents from 1814 to 1995, including the proceedings of the Second and First Chamber of the

 • Tanknet, King Sargent Military History Forum